March On! ...the history of the

 The Optimists Alumni Drum Corps was created by a small group of Optimists with the sole purpose of performing at G.A.S.
 2004 in Hamilton, Ontario.
 After that performance the corps was supposed to fold; however, the intent was to continue the website.
 The original Alumni website was created with a dual purpose: to help the alumni corps members prepare for GAS and to create an online history of the Toronto Optimists.
 The majority of those original alumni corps members, including Ray Roussel who started the alumni website, were Optimists.

 Many things have changed since 2002.
-For example, eighteen years after its formation the Optimists Alumni Drum Corps continues to be alive and vital, entertaining people close to home and as far away as South Korea.
+For example, twenty years after its formation the Optimists Alumni Drum Corps continues to be alive and vital, entertaining people close to home and as far away as South Korea.
 They are now more of a show band and have left traditional drum corps far behind.
-As an active group they need a website where the primary focus is on promoting themselves.
+As an active group they need a website where the primary focus is on promoting the alumni corps.

 Another big change is that the majority of current Alumni Corps members never marched with the Optimists.
-As a result, the connection with the Optimists and its history is disappearing.
+As a result, their connection with the Toronto Optimists and its history is disappearing.

-For a number of years people have approached me about creating a website dedicated to the history of the Toronto Optimists.
-I never created that website because I was already responsible for the Optimists Alumni website.
+For many years people had approached me about creating a website dedicated to the history of the Toronto Optimists.
+I never created that website because I was already responsible for the Optimists Alumni website and managing both sites would require too much time and energy.
 That changed at the start of 2020 when I handed over the reins of the Optimists Alumni website.

 The redesign of the Optimists Alumni website created an opportunity that I did not immediately recognize.
 I was familiar with the old Optimists Alumni website because I had designed it.
 I could minimize my work by using that platform as a base for a Toronto Optimists History website.
 Doing this would satisfy those who wanted an Optimists History website while allowing the alumni corps to focus on marketing their organization.
 The Covid crisis helped to provide the time for me to accomplish the work needed to create a new website.